adnam/ban-framework/README.md

 * *Models*: define a resource-type or collection of resources, along with their properties, relations and routes.
 * *Services*: provides access to resources defined by a model via HTTP verbs: GET, PUT, POST, DELETE and also OPTIONS, HEAD and TRACE.
-* *DAOs*: provide access to the underlying data later, such as a database message queue.
+* *DAOs*: provide access to the underlying data layer, such as a database or message queue.

 Example Model
 -------------